oisdk/team-software-project/CONTRIBUTING.md

 # About this Document

+## Summary:

+This document provides details on how to contribute code to the software project.

 ## Target Audience

 This document is geared towards developers interested in contributing code to this project.
 It is **not** intended to be read by end-users of the software, those interested in the software architecture, or operators who are deploying the software.